|

 2002

-• Annual Wildlife Exhibitions.
-Cape Gallery, Cape Town, South Africa.
+- Annual Wildlife Exhibitions.
+Cape Gallery,

-• Three person group exhibition.
-Gallery Sharon, Somerset West.
+- Three person group exhibition.
+Gallery Sharon,

 2004

-• One man exhibition - Cape Gallery, Cape Town.
+One man exhibition - Cape Gallery, Cape Town.

-Cape
+Cape Town.

 2005

-Artists annual exhibition Kistenbosch Cape Town.
+of Artists annual exhibition Kistenbosch

-– Hout
+– Hout Street Gallery, Paarl.

-• Group exhibition – Mission House Gallery, Onrusrivier, Hermanus.
+- Group exhibition – Mission House Gallery,

 2006

-• Group Exhibition – Gallery Sharon.
+- Group Exhibition – Gallery Sharon.
 Somerset West.

-– Merit
+– Merit exhibition.

-• SA Society of Artists (SASA).
+- SA Society of Artists (SASA).
 Annual Members Exhibition.

-o Highly Commended Award (Etching).
+Best Acrylic.
+Highly Commended Award (Etching).

 2007

-• SA Society of Artists (SASA).
+- SA Society of Artists (SASA).
 January Merit exhibition.

-• Cape Gallery March One Man Show -Verandahs, Doorways and Windows
+- Cape Gallery March One Man Show - Verandahs, Doorways and Windows

-• SA Society of Artists (SASA) Annual Members Exhibition
+- SA Society of Artists (SASA) Annual Members Exhibition

-o Best Acrylic
+Best Acrylic

-• Group Exhibition - Summer Salon.
+- Group Exhibition - Summer Salon.
 Hout Street Gallery, Paarl.

-• Group Exhibition - Missions House Gallery, Onrus.
+- Group Exhibition - Missions House Gallery, Onrus.

 2008

-• Cape Gallery March One Man Show "A Window to the Past".
+- Cape Gallery March One Man Show

-Other numerous local exhibitions in Johannesburg, Springs,
+- Other local exhibitions in Johannesburg,

-Nelspruit, Sabie, Somerset West, Cape Town, Durban, Stellenbosch, Franschoek,
+Cape Town, Durban, Stellenbosch, Franschoek,

 Kokstad and the South Coast of Natal - South Africa.